Talhaayubkhan/netflixGPT/README.md

 - Implements **Firebase Authentication** for secure login functionality.
 - Powered by **Vite** for a fast development experience.
 - Implements **Multi-Language Support** to enhance accessibility.
+- Optimized API calls using **Redux store memorization** to improve performance.

 Enjoy discovering movies with NetflixGPT! 🚀🎬